docNathanM/ncpa-policies/book/policyfiles/NCPA.GV.200.001_active_2010-03-05_scientistPositionAndPromotionGuidelines.md

 ## Criteria for Appointment Ranks

-The criteria to be considered in the evaluation for appointment and promotion for the various ranks shall be outlined below:
+The criteria to be considered in the evaluation for appointment and promotion for the various ranks is outlined below:

 ### Associate Scientist